mattesun/Islais-Creek/Guidebook.md

 SHOES/FLIP FLOPS
 Shoes must be worn on land to prevent any injuries while launching or carrying the boat.

+SPARE PADDLE
+At least one member in each party should carry a spare paddle.
+Lash to boat with rubber straps.

 HIGHLY RECOMMENDED
 - Wear bright colors or high-visibility clothing on the water (ie. neon colored hats, reflective jackets, etc.)
-- Water and a small snack to refuel
+- Bring water and a small snack to refuel
-- Waterproof watch to comply with boat reservation
+- Bring a waterproof watch

 RESPONSIBLE BOATING
-- By coast guard law, no paddler should be on the water under the influence of illicit drugs, alcohol, or any other substance or pharmaceutical which may impair judgement
+- Coast guard law forbids paddlers from being on the water under the influence of drugs, alcohol, or any other substance or pharmaceutical which could impair judgement
-- Paddlers should be aware of the limitations of their paddling ability and endurance, as well as additional limitations which might result from the weather (excessive heat, cold, wind, rain)
+- Be aware of the limitations of their paddling ability and endurance, as well as additional limitations which might result from the weather (excessive heat, cold, wind, rain)
-- Paddlers should plan their training appropriately
-- Paddlers should check weather ahead of time to gauge suitable conditions for paddling
+- Check weather ahead of time to gauge suitable conditions for paddling
-- Paddlers should be aware of shallow water, wooden and concrete extrusions around the creek, and all other possible obstacles and hazards
+- Be aware of shallow water, wooden and concrete pilings around the creek, and all other obstacles and hazards
-- Paddlers should stay at least 50ft away from the bird sanctuary opposite of Pier 80
-- Docking near the sanctuary is not allowed
+- Stay at least 60 ft (3 boat lengths) away from the bird sanctuary opposite of Pier 80; docking near the sanctuary is not allowed
 - No members shall venture beyond the end of Pier 80
-- Boaters should be aware of the rules and etiquette of the water as specified for boaters by the California Coast Guard (link to it?).
+- Be aware of the rules and etiquette of the water as specified for boaters by the California Coast Guard (link to it?).
 A copy will be posted in the boat cage

 WINTER/EXTREME CONDITIONS
-In the event of unusual cold, strong winds, heavy rain, or presence of thunder/lightening, a weather notice may be placed by email to all members on the email list.
-The Board of Directors reserves the right to cancel paddling sessions for your own safety.
+In the event of unusual cold, strong winds, heavy rain, or thunder/lightening, the Board of Directors reserves the right to cancel all paddling sessions by email notice

 SWIMMING AND SELF RESCUE
 Paddlers are not allowed to use the facility if they do not exhibit proficiency in the swimming/huli recovery test.
 This is essential to determine whether the boaters are capable of self-rescue in the event of capsize while wearing clothes.

-If they fail the test, they are welcome to retest after noticeable improvement.

 PERMITTED TRAINING AREA
 - Stay a minimum of 20 ft (one full boat length) away from shore and shallow water to prevent damage of boats
-- Novice and youth paddlers may not venture beyond the 3rd Street Bridge unless accompanied by an experience guide
+- Novice and youth paddlers may not venture beyond the 3rd Street Bridge unless accompanied by an experienced guide
-- Boats may not be taken across the Bay, North of the Bay Bridge, or South of Candlestick Point unless written permission is given
+- Boats may not be taken beyond Pier 80 unless given an exemption by the board
-Yohei-make map of usable waterway superimposed on google maps with distinct landmarks (which are recognizable on the water) Bitches love maps

 REPORTING ACCIDENTS & MISCONDUCT
-Any accident involving a paddler which results in injury, serious endangerment, or significant damage to or destruction of a boat must be reported to ICDBTC.
+Any accident involving a paddler which results in injury, serious endangerment, or significant damage to or destruction of a boat must be reported to ICDBTC and Kayaks Unlimited.
 All paddlers involved must be prepared to provide all accurate information necessary to be properly reported to Jacka-Liquori and the Coast Guard.
 Officers of IDBTC should be contacted by phone as well as by email.
-I didn’t include the thing about lights since we don’t want people out when it’s dark during the trial run/ first year?

 OC HULI RECOVERY PROTOCOL